-3. The system starts to install the card's software (sees Figure 3-3 and 3-4).
-Follow the program's instructions to plug the PC card into your laptop computer's cardbus slot (see Figure 3-5).
+3. The system starts to install the card's software (see Figures 3-3 and 3-4).
+Follow the program's instructions and plug the PCI card into your desktop computer's PCI slot.
+(See Figure 3-5.)

 Figure 3-3.
-This screen appears first as the system installs the software, then the two screens below appear.
+The above screen appears first as the system installs the software, then the two screens below appear.